 - who are 35 or older

 - with a family history of birth defects

-- who used harmful medications or drugs during their pregnancies
+- who used harmful medications or drugs during

-- with diabetes
+- who have diabetes

 - biliary tract